From Binary Screens to Continuous Compliance: A Shariah Screening Measure for Portfolio Design: Data and Measurement

 \subsection{Sample and data sources}

-The empirical analysis uses U.S. common stocks from January 1999 to December 2024.
+The empirical analysis uses U.S.\ common stocks from January 1999 to December 2024.
 Price and return data are obtained from the CRSP monthly stock file (CRSP MSF), and accounting information from Compustat North America (annual industrial and commercial format), both accessed via WRDS.
 We link CRSP and Compustat using the standard CRSP--Compustat merged (CCM) link table.

 We focus on ordinary common shares listed on the NYSE, AMEX, and NASDAQ.
 Following standard practice, we retain securities with CRSP share codes 10 or 11 and exchange codes 1, 2, or 3.
-For each stock-month, we use the CRSP month-end closing price (PRC), total return (RET), shares outstanding (SHROUT), and include delisting returns from the CRSP delisting file to compute total returns at delisting.
+For each stock-month, we use the CRSP month-end closing price, total return, shares outstanding, and include delisting returns to compute total returns at delisting.
 Market capitalisation is defined as the absolute price times shares outstanding.
 We exclude observations with missing price or return data.

-Accounting data are taken from Compustat's annual fundamental file (FUNDA) for industrial firms (INDFMT = `INDL') reporting consolidated, domestic, standard-format financial statements (CONSOL = `C', POPSRC = `D', DATAFMT = `STD').
+Accounting data are taken from Compustat's annual fundamental file for industrial firms (INDFMT = `INDL') reporting consolidated, domestic, standard-format financial statements.
 We keep observations with fiscal year-ends between 1998 and 2024, which allows us to form lagged accounting variables for returns from 1999 onwards.
-For each firm-year identified by Compustat's GVKEY and fiscal year-end DATADATE, we extract the balance-sheet and income-statement items needed to construct Shariah-relevant ratios: total assets, total debt, cash and interest-bearing assets, accounts receivable, and revenue and income components used to approximate non-permissible income.

 Table~\ref{tab:sample} reports basic sample characteristics by sub-period.